 In June 2019, sixteen people from our community completed a two day class culminating in the FCC Technician Class exam.
 Everyone successfully completed the exam!
 Congratulations to AJ Baxter, Denise Deacon, Keith Deacon, Marion Douglas, Robert Earle, Linnea Evans, Germaine Fitzgerald, Jan David Hettinga, Jeremy Hettinga, Suzette High, Janet Macher, Richard Pierce, John Stelfox, Richard Williams, Jill Williams and Evelyn Woods.

 They learned the theory of how radios work, the rules of operating a radio, basic electronics, antenna design, wave propagation, and safety measures among several other topics.
-The other thing most learned, was that it is still possible to tackle a very different subject, and retain the information.
+The other thing everyone learned was that it is still possible to tackle a vastly different subject and retain the information.